lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/pcs/raven.md

 ### Flaws

-- I prefer to sleep in the same fashion that I rested when I was a familiar.
 - Transmutation magic of all kinds frightens me to the core.
 I will not willingly use it or have it used on me.
-- I'm scared of the dark as it reminds be of the void where my master would keep me when I wasn't doing his bidding.
 - I do like shiny things, and will happily take something valuable from someone I deem doesn't need it, though I try to leave something else in return.
 - She's a bit of a show-off (like a bird) and will sometimes be a bit extra when its unneeded.
 - Strong distrust of domesticated animals (cats, cows, horses).